memgraph/docs/cypher-manual/other-features.md

 CREATE (n $propertyMap) RETURN n;
 ```

-To use parameters with a Python driver use the following syntax:
+To use parameters with a Python driver, use the following syntax:

 ```python
 session.run('CREATE (alice:Person {name: $name, age: $ageValue}',
             name='Alice', ageValue=22)).consume()
 ```

-To use parameters whose names are integers, you will need to wrap parameters in
+To use parameters with integers as names, you will need to wrap parameters in
 a dictionary and convert them to strings before running a query:

 ```python